EzraSkwarka/CYOA_Helper/src/Assets/GuideToBuildingBooks.md

 #### How to I use special html tags in `text_array`?

-The most common method for including special tags is the method outlined above for `</br>` tags.
+The most common method for including special tags is the method outlined above for `<br>` tags.
 Generally speaking, to include any kind of special tag just include it in a single line of `text_array` and set that line to print.
 Doing so will insert the HTML *exactly* as you typed it, so as long as you inclose it properly you can do just about anything you want.

 That said, there is one method I want to call out specifically, `<span>` tags.